 School staff set the tone for behaviour in their classrooms and around school.
-Staff must model pride in their environment, the tidiness of their working space, politeness and a calm manner in the face of negative behaviour.
+Staff must model pride in their environment, the tidiness of their working space, politeness and a calm manner in the face of any negative behaviour.

-- 1. Staff must use consistent language (positive framing) when speaking with children about their behaviours; for example, 'Well done, you have chosen to respect others by showing kindness'. - 2.
+- 1. Staff must use consistent language (positive framing) when speaking with children about their behaviours; for example, 'Well done, you have chosen to respect others by showing kindness.' - 2.
 When praising children there needs to be an emphasis on the process the child has gone through to achieve (perseverance, independence, hard work). - 3.
 Teachers and Teaching Assistants must demonstrate 'signal, pause, insist (Walkthru)' when needing whole class attention. - 4.
-All school staff should model 'calm' when dealing with any child's negative behaviour; for example, 'You have chosen to stop from learning as you are talking when you shouldn't be - please listen.' - 5.
+All school staff should model 'calm' when dealing with any child's negative behaviour; for example, 'You are stopping from learning as you are talking when you shouldn't be please listen.'
+Shouting at a child to discipline them is not acceptable. - 5.
 Teachers and Teaching Assistants will greet each child each morning as they come into the classroom.
 Staff will be in their classrooms before children come in from playtime and lunchtime greeting the children positively. - 6.
-We recognise that for a small number of children behaviour may not be a choice but an expression of anxiety.
+We recognise that for a small number of children behaviour may be an expression of anxiety.
 Where children demonstrate more challenging behaviours which lie outside the scope of the general Behaviour Management Policy, there will be extra monitoring and support by way of ensuring rubber boundaries are put in place.
 Senior Leaders will be available to work with the class teachers to support this;